 Graduate Enrollment Enhancement Program

 The purpose of the Enrollment Enhancement Fund is to assist departments in their recruitment efforts.
 Requests for GEEP funds must be made in the context of department/program recruitment plan.
-Only ONE request from each department/program will be funded each year.
+Only ONE request from each Department/Chair or INDS Program will be funded each year.
 GEEP funds from the Graduate School must be leveraged from other institutional resources (e.g., department, college, etc.); a match of at least 1:1 is required.
 Proposals must be submitted at least 10 days prior to the proposed recruitment activity.
 Please Note: All expenditures on GEEP funds must be submitted with a travel voucher, purchase order, or procurement card.

 What Gets Funded?

 One of the most successful uses of Enrollment Enhancement funding has been to support student visits to the campus, especially group events such as in-person or virtual “recruitment weekends.”
 Other uses of these funds have included support for Tech recruiting booths at national or regional conferences, buying names from the ETS (Educational Testing Service) Locater Service, and setting up contacts in the region.
 Priority will be given to student visits to campus and innovative ideas.

 Examples of activities that have previously been funded include the following:

 |Department/program recruitment at recruitment fairs/conferences: The Graduate School may subsidize a portion of the cost to participate at dedicated recruitment fairs as well as recruitment activities at professional conferences.
 It should be noted that the GEEP support for the later may only be used for recruitment-specific activities (e.g., cost of booth) and NOT for the support of travel (see below).
 The Graduate School can provide banners, table drapes, and promotional materials for your booth.|